BioinformaticsCSU/LongRepMarker/README.md

 		 -q8  <The file with right reads for the 4-th paired-end reads>
 		 -q9  <The file with left reads for the 5-th paired-end reads>
 		 -q10 <The file with right reads for the 5-th paired-end reads>
-		 -l   <The file of 10X linked reads>
+		 -l   <The file of SMS long reads>
-		 -M   <This parameter controls whether the alignment rate of detection results is counted(Setting this parameter to 'yes' indicates statistics)>
+		 -M   <This parameter controls whether to evaluate the alignment of detected fragments.
+(Setting this parameter to 'yes' indicates the alignment between detected fragments and the reference genome will be executed and a report will be generated in final results)>

              -Q   <This parameter controls whether the effective size of detection results is counted(Setting this parameter to 'yes' indicates statistics)>
 		 -f   <The reference file used for results evaluation>
 		 -v   <This parameter controls whether the structural variation detection is executed(Setting this parameter to 'yes' indicates that variation detection will be executed, this parameter is only used in de novo mode)>